-I have observed many leaders on small, medium and high levels, and to be honest, only a few have exhibited that gene that defines quality leadership – I’m not being critical, but honest.
-Sometimes, the types of decisions I have seen some leaders make are suicidal, and to add salt upon injury, the way they rigidly defend those decisions are unpardonable.
-As I regularly observed those in positions where sensitive decisions are made, it began to dawn on me what quality leadership should entail.
+I have observed small, medium, and top level leaders, and to be honest, only a few have exhibited that gene that defines quality leadership – I’m not being critical – just being honest.
+Sometimes, the type of decisions seen to be made by some leaders are suicidal, and to add salt to injury, the way they rigidly defend those decisions are unpardonable.
 To be an effective leader, you must fit into one or more of the following categories.

 3. A leader is the last to eat: when I see an organisation go burst, and the CEO ends up with a bonus running into millions, while the ordinary employees go home to their families empty handed, I wonder the type of leaders they are.
 When I see a father go for an expensive suit to impress when his children’s school fees haven’t been paid, I wonder the kind of father he is.
 A leader must be the last to be filled – until others have eaten, he shouldn’t eat – that is what good leadership is about.
 Unfortunately, many so called leaders steal from the poor to feed their insatiable desires.

 4. A leader is the last to step out of the sinking ship: no captain abandons the occupants of his ship when it capsizes or is sinking – that will amount to unprofessionalism.
 Besides professionalism, no responsible leader abandons its own to sink while he runs for safety.
 It is safety first, for those in your ship before you.
 If you do not have that mentality, you may be in a position, but in the true sense, you aren’t a leader.